'Ni Una Menos' is putting a spotlight on femicides, violence against women in Latin America

 Meanwhile, Lima’s ultra-conservative Archbishop Juan Luis Cipriani has dismissed the notion that minors who become pregnant might be victims of sexual abuse.
 “The statistics tell us that girls have abortions, but it is not because they have abused these girls, but because, often, the woman puts herself [on display] like in a shop window, provoking” the men, he said in 2016.

 No wonder, perhaps, that Peru also has one of Latin America’s highest rates of domestic violence.
-One report found that 39.5% of Peruvian women had experienced physical or sexual violence from their partner, including 14.9% in the past 12 months, levels second only to Colombia and Bolivia.
+One report found that 39.5 percent of Peruvian women had experienced physical or sexual violence from their partner, including 14.9 percent in the past 12 months, levels second only to Colombia and Bolivia.

 Other Latin American countries have been more successful, however, at addressing the problem within their education systems.
 In 2015, Colombia passed a law that now sees schoolchildren studying how gender impacts society.